zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/dls-bulk-label/dls-bulk-label.md

 - Ensure that you have Python SDK installed on your machine by following the steps [here](https://docs.oracle.com/en-us/iaas/tools/python/2.57.0/installation.html#install)
   * Note that if you have a Python version of less than 3, it is necessary to replace all instances of 'python3' in the CLI operations mentioned in this lab with 'python'.
 In these lab instructions, we will assume that the user has Python3.

-**Required Download:** Use [this](https://objectstorage.us-ashburn-1.oraclecloud.com/p/vrY7zeM7llOTsL5UyR9u5jQzp8JZzDiir7YdPDyc81zdG8psYU3bWM4LuwAemOUJ/n/orasenatdpltoci03/b/EBS-HOL-Files/o/ebs-hol.zip) link to download the files needed throughout the lab.
+**Required Download:** Use [this](https://objectstorage.us-ashburn-1.oraclecloud.com/p/j8C5pBw0Nco_tjY_ggsCEHlJUk9IDWms8hGHtGkRIt-EqCGPWZWicJLwxBJE-brX/n/orasenatdpltintegration03/b/all-images-live-lab/o/Biomedical_Demo.zip) link to download the files needed throughout the lab.
+Unzip the file to a location of your choice on your local machine.

 ## **Policy Setup**